vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 </p>
 </details>

-### Funding rewards
-Transfers are used to send assets to reward pools.
+## How to fund rewards
+Trading rewards are all on-chain, and funded when users transfer assets to the reward pool for a particular reward, based on the asset used to pay the reward.

+Choosing a reward to fund is a matter of transferring assets to the specific account type.

 To fund a single reward pool over multiple epochs, set up a **recurring transfer to a single reward pool** that will keep topping up the reward pool for each epoch, as long as there are funds available in the party's general account.

 Another option is to regularly top up multiple reward pools across multiple markets, for a single metric and reward asset, by setting up a **recurring transfer to multiple reward pools**.

-Each epoch, the funds will be paid into each reward pool proportionally based on the contribution of each market to the metric in scope.
+At the end of each epoch, all reward pools are emptied and their funds allocated to users proportionally based on the specifics for each reward.

+Anyone can finance rewards.
+If a reward pool doesn't have assets in it, then no rewards will be paid.

+When setting up a reward, the following information determines that your funds go into the correct reward pool:
+* Reward asset: The asset in which the rewards will be paid
+* Market in scope: The Market ID of the market for which rewards will be calculated
+* Reward metric type: The metric type to be used to calculate the reward

 Note: a multiple market recurring transfer can only be used for markets that settle in the same asset, since otherwise they cannot be compared.

 #### Funding examples
 In the dropdown below  you can read through examples of how funding reward pools works.